GICF-E/Nightmare/README.md

 <h2 id="section2">Operation Mode</h2>

-### Observer Mode
+### Input Devices
-In Observer Mode, use `WASD` for planar movement, and move the mouse to change the viewpoint (with a maximum angle limit for up and down angles).
-The movement of `WASD` is only affected by the rotation caused by the left and right movement of the mouse, meaning WASD can only achieve planar movement and cannot move on the Y-axis.
-You can operate the observer camera with the following keys:
-   - Use the `[E]` key for positive movement on the Y-axis.
-   - Use the `[Q]` key for negative movement on the Y-axis.

-***Note: The observer camera has no collision and is not affected by gravity, so it is not influenced by scene collision objects.**
+FPS-Demo supports most keyboards and gamepads.
+Generally, as long as the keyboard and mouse work normally within the system, the game can automatically recognize all supported input devices.
+FPS-Demo has the following requirements for input devices:
+   - Keyboard: At least 60 keys, including basic function and auxiliary keys
+   - Gamepad: It's recommended to use Xbox or PlayStation controllers.
+Layouts of other controllers have not been tested, and their feasibility and usability are not guaranteed.

+***Note: FPS-Demo can connect multiple gamepads and keyboards simultaneously and supports simultaneous input.
+Once a gamepads is recognized, the game will automatically adjust the input sensitivity and aiming mode.
+Therefore, we do not recommend using a keyboard to play the game when a gamepad is connected.**

 ### Character Movement
-FPS-Demo uses the classic WASD for planar movement.
-The following keys perform operations on the player:
+FPS-Demo utilizes universally common and logical input key bindings.
+You can perform actions for the player using the following keys:
+   - Use `[WASD]/[Left Stick]` for planar movement.
-   - Use the `[SPACE]` key to jump.
+   - Press `[SPACE]/[Button West]` to jump.
-   - Use the `[LeftShift]` key to run and increase speed.
+   - Press `[Shift]/[Right Shoulder]` to run and increase speed.
-   - Use the `[Control]` key to crouch, reducing movement noise and speed.
+   - Press `[Control]/[Left Shoulder]` to crouch, reducing movement noise and speed.

 ### Weapon Operation
 All weapons in FPS-Demo use a unified operating logic.
 Shooting is achieved through the left mouse button, and for fully automatic weapons, holding down the left mouse button allows for continuous firing.
 Aiming in FPS-Demo can be done by either clicking or holding down the right mouse button, and you can switch control methods in the settings.
 Control the weapons with the following keys:
-   - Press `[I]` to inspect.
+   - Press `[I]/[Button North]` to inspect.
-   - Press `[R]` to reload.
+   - Press `[R]/[Button East]` to reload.
-   - Press `[C]` to toggle the flashlight on and off.
+   - Press `[C]/[D-Pad Left]` to toggle the flashlight on and off.
-   - Press `[Q]` for melee attack.
+   - Press `[Q]/[Button Sourth]` for melee attack.
-   - Press `[X]` to switch firing mode (only effective for automatic weapons).
+   - Press `[X]/[D-Pad Right]` to switch firing mode (only effective for automatic weapons).

 ### Weapon Switching
 In the FPS-Demo, the arsenal is managed through the mouse scroll wheel or the numeric keypad to change weapons.
 If using the mouse scroll wheel, you can switch to the next/previous weapon by scrolling down/up.
 If it's already the last weapon, the next scroll will switch to a bare-handed state, and scrolling again will switch back to the first weapon.
 Similarly, using the numeric keypad, you can directly switch to the weapon corresponding to the pressed key.
 If the input is out of range or zero, meaning the number does not correspond to any existing weapon, it will switch to the bare-handed state.
 The bare-handed state does not allow for melee attacks.

 ### Object Dropping and Picking Up
 In FPS-Demo, if you want to pick up weapons or interactable objects, you need to move the player close to the object and move the view to the object you want to pick up/interact with.
 If the object can be interacted with, a semi-transparent circle will appear above it, indicating that you can perform the pickup operation.
 For firearms, if you don't already have the weapon, picking it up will automatically switch to it.
 If you already have the weapon, picking it up again will automatically refill the corresponding weapon's ammunition and switch to the current weapon.
 If you want to drop an object, you need to switch to the firearm you wish to discard and press the drop key.
 The object will be generated in front of you and fall naturally.
 You can interact with objects by pressing the following keys:
-   - Press `[F]` to pick up/interact with objects
+   - Press `[F]/[D-Pad Up]` to pick up/interact with objects
-   - Press `[T]` to drop objects
+   - Press `[T]/[D-Pad Down]` to drop objects

 ***Note: The weapon inventory is limited to 3, meaning if you already have 3 weapons, you will not be able to pick up a new one.**